Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 Posttraumatic stress disorder occurs following exposure to a terrifying, stressful, or frightening event or after prolonged traumatic experience.
 Types of events that can lead to the development of PTSD include:

-- Interpersonal violence: Childhood physical abuse, witnessing interpersonal violence, physical assault, or being threatened by violence
+- Interpersonal violence: childhood physical abuse, witnessing interpersonal violence, physical assault, or being threatened by violence

-- Sexual relationship violence: Rape, childhood sexual abuse, intimate partner violence
+- Sexual relationship violence: rape, childhood sexual abuse, intimate partner violence

-- Interpersonal-network traumatic experiences: Unexpected death of a loved one, life-threatening illness of a child, other traumatic event of a loved one
+- Interpersonal-network traumatic experiences: unexpected death of a loved one, life-threatening illness of a child, other traumatic event of a loved one

-- Other life-threatening traumatic events: Life-threatening motor vehicle accidents, gas explosions, fires, infectious disease epidemics, radiation, mass casualties, or natural disasters
+- Other life-threatening traumatic events: life-threatening motor vehicle accidents, gas explosions, fires, infectious disease epidemics, radiation, mass casualties, or natural disasters

-Prevalence and Vulnerability
+Prevalence and Vulnerability in the General Population

 PTSD and Military Personnel